-Film Studies at the University of Manitoba offers students opportunities to engage with moving images from a variety of interrelated critical and practical perspectives.
+Film Studies in the Department of English, Theatre, Film & Media offers students opportunities to engage with moving images from a variety of interrelated critical and practical perspectives.
 Students study films from their origins to the present, and from around the world, that embody a host of different forms: popular, experimental, documentary, animation, and many more.
 Hands-on courses cover all facets of the production process such as: direction, screenwriting, cinematography, editing, sound, camera acting, and more.
 This provides students with both all-around and specific skill sets.

 Why study film?